Curved Page Divider

 But what about the costs of raising a child through foster care or adoption?

-Many resources are available to foster families, including reimbursement covering food, clothing, medical services, etc.
+Many resources are available to support foster families, including reimbursement for expenses such as food, clothing, and medical services.

-Adoption through the foster care system is less expensive than a private agency.
+Adoption through the foster care system is often less expensive than adoption through a private agency.
 Some states and organizations also offer adoption loans and tax credits.

 Myth #10: Foster Care and Adoption ARE Too Difficult to Navigate

-Once you know what to expect and undergo the necessary training, fostering and adoption are simple.
+Once you know what to expect and have undergone the necessary training, fostering and adoption become simple.
 Many resources, such as adoption agencies, are available, so you're never alone on this parenting journey.

-We have many articles and plenty of information on our website.
-Plus, you can always contact us with questions!
+We have numerous articles and a wealth of information on our website.
+Additionally, you can always reach out to us with any questions.

 FAQs